ptytb/pips/README.md

 # pips
 **pips** is a GUI for pip and conda - Python package manager, written in PowerShell.

-This tiny script helps to keep packages updated.
+This script helps to keep packages updated.

 1. Hit Check for Updates